New-Christian-Bible-Study/swconcord-lang-vscode/README.md

 - Check for unexpected adjacent chars.
 - Check for matching quote missing.

+### 0.3.7

+- Made detection of principal phrase lines more robust
+- Made detection of unexpected lines more robust
+- Highlight text inside single quotes

 ## Extension Development

 Development of the extension can be done as follows: